ZaRobot10/NSUT_Lost_And_Found/README.md

 #### Configure the Database:

-1. Create a MySQL database and user.
+1. Create a MySQL database called lostandfound on XAMPP.
-2. Import the SQL schema from `database/schema.sql`.
+2. Import the SQL schema from `database/schema.sql` and run it on XAMPP to create the required tables.
-3. Update database connection details in `config.php`.

 #### Configure Web Server:

-1. Point your web server to the project's root directory.
+1. Point your web server to the project's root directory (Usally htdocs).
 2. Ensure that the server is configured to execute PHP files.
 3. Start the web server and open the application in your browser.

 ## Usage